Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 You'll need to install SQLalchemy and pymysql using `python -m pip install sqlalchemy` and `python -m pip install pymysql` from the command prompt in Anaconda.
 These are libraries used to connect to the database.
 It is by pure, entertaining, coincidence that Alchemy is the mixing of ingredients in Morrowind, and also the name of the SQL library.
 This will include using pandas which I will not explain in detail.

-We are going to use the following Python script: NEED TO UPDATE FOR POSTRESQL
+We are going to use the following Python script:

 ```python
 # MySQL python transformation